psychoinformatics-de/ipsy-docs/source/internal/lab_info.rst

 ========
 We host as little hardware as possible in our labs.

+OCD
+---
+This is a Windows computer in 003.
+For non-Windows users' convenience, it has a patched termsrv.dll to enable unlimited remote desktop.
+Multiple users can use the same account simultaneously.
+Username is ``neuro`` and password is ``neuro``.
+It has a static DHCP lease at ``141.44.98.10``.

 b3
 --
 A small b3 excito box.
 It has a static DHCP lease at ``141.44.98.5``.
 It hosts: